henninb/flutter-minnesota-whist/readme.md

-# Five Hundred (Flutter)
+# Minnesota Whist (Flutter)

-A full five hundred experience rebuilt in Flutter.
-The new implementation keeps the original gameplay loop—cut for dealer, deal, crib selection, pegging, and hand counting—while running with a single Dart codebase that is ready for Android, iOS, web, and desktop targets.
+A full Minnesota Whist experience built in Flutter.
+The implementation provides classic trick-taking card game mechanics—deal, bidding, and play—while running with a single Dart codebase that is ready for Android, iOS, web, and desktop targets.

 ## Highlights